neondatabase/website/content/docs/introduction/billing.md

 | AWS            | Asia Pacific (Singapore) | Data transfer   | $0.09000  | GiB            |

 \*The _Compute-hour_ price is for a <sup>1</sup>&frasl;<sub>4</sub> Compute Unit (CU), the smallest CU size offered by Neon.
 A <sup>1</sup>&frasl;<sub>4</sub> CU has .25 vCPU and 1 GB of RAM.
 Neon currently supports computes with up to 7 CU (7 vCPU and 28 GB of RAM).

-## Support

-Support channels for the Neon Free Tier, Pro, and Custom plans are outlined on our [Support](../introduction/support) page.